Skip to main content

 • music

-The music in the game receives mixed reviews, with some players finding it nostalgic and enjoyable, particularly the main menu theme, while others criticize it as repetitive and annoying.
-Many appreciate the option to mute the music, as it can become irritating over time.
-Overall, while there are positive aspects to the soundtrack, its limited variety and looping nature detract from the experience for some players.
+The music in the game has received mixed reviews, with some players finding it nostalgic and enjoyable, particularly the main menu theme, while others criticize it as repetitive and annoying, especially during shows.
+Many appreciate the option to mute the music, which is seen as a necessary feature due to its irritating nature.
+Overall, while there are moments of charm in the soundtrack, the limited variety and looping tracks detract from the experience for some players.

 • “The nostalgia is very strong in this one - the menu music already is a blatant ripoff of the original music, you will feel right at home.”